Dilations of markovian semigroups of measurable Schur multipliers: Abstract

 \section{Abstract}

 Using probabilistic tools, we prove that any weak* continuous semigroup $(T_t)_{t \geq 0}$ of selfadjoint unital completely positive measurable Schur multipliers acting on the space $\B(\L^2(X))$ of bounded operators on the Hilbert space $\L^2(X)$, where $X$ is a suitable measure space, can be dilated by a weak* continuous group of Markov $*$-automorphisms on a bigger von Neumann algebra.
 We also construct a Markov dilation of these semigroups.
 Our results imply the boundedness of the McIntosh's $\H^\infty$ functional calculus of the generators of these semigroups on the associated Schatten spaces and some interpolation results connected to $\BMO$-spaces.
+We also give an answer to a question of Steen, Todorov and Turowska on completely positive continuous Schur multipliers.

 \makeatletter [1]{#1} \makeatother